Full Metabolic Blockage Protocol

 Before we begin… let’s be honest

-This protocol has never been tried before – it is extremely experimental.
-There are experiences with COC protocol alone, but the combination suggested here has never being tested by anyone.
+This protocol has never been tried before – it is purely experimental.
+There are experiences with COC protocol alone, but the combination suggested here has never being tried by anyone.
 Close to 100 supplement pills per day is extreme daily dosage.
 It is impossible to predict any side effects (including alergies, interactions with other drugs you take etc.), as there are too many variables, making it too complex.

 This protocol contains the very best from what I have come across during the whole journey.
 But even though I did put thousands of hours into it, it is still only my 6 years old child.
 It is still a baby.